Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Abide by all terms of the lease agreement.

-• Not cause unreasonable disturbance to other tenants or neighbors.
+• Not cause unreasonable disturbance to other renters or neighbors.

-• Notify the landlord before moving out of their rented premises.
+• Notify the landlord before moving out of their premises.

 Landlords’ Rights & Responsibilities in Florida